 Seiko Year-Round Titanium Watch (SKA765P1)

 The dial uses Hardlex glass for protection, which it meets with minimal effort.
 The dial brings the sizzle as well as the steak with its black with gold markers and hands.
 The hands also have a luminous finish for optimum visibility, even in the dark.
 Additionally, the Seiko Year-Round provides a solid 100-meter of water resistance which further hammers in its rugged yet elegant theme.

 Seiko Japanese Quartz Black Analog Watch (SKA649)

 My personal pick in this list, the modern and sleek design of the Seiko Japanese Kinetic Quartz SKA649 is a sure treat for those who enjoy a balance of functionality and style.
 This kinetic movement watch can last up to 6 months with one full charge.
 The minimalist design of the dial gives it a unique charm.
-The black dial with neon-yellow accent gives it that sporty feel.
+The black dial with a neon-yellow accent gives it that sporty feel.
 The Seiko Kinetic Japanese Quartz Watch SKA649 also has a 100-meter water resistance making it suitable for recreational water activities such as swimming.

 Seiko Premier Kinetic Perpetual Novak Djokovic Special Edition (SNP149P2)

 As expected from a special edition timepiece, the Seiko Premier Kinetic Novak Djokovic is a visual feast and a stylish wristwatch that just so happens to use a kinetic movement.
-Especially, it uses the caliber 7D56 kinetic movement with analog dial display.
+Especially, it uses the caliber 7D56 kinetic movement with an analog dial display.
 This timepiece comes with two sub-dials (one tracks hours and the other displays the month).
 There is also a date display that is prominently shown on the top area of the dial, below the 12 o’clock marker.
 The sophisticated aesthetics of the Novak Djokovic timepiece will fit nicely with the dapper gentleman attire.